Diplomatic missions

 Travel papers and visas

-Vaccination against yellow fever is obligatory upon entry in the country.
+Yellow fever vaccination is mandatory upon entry into the country.

-Bulgarian nationals travelling to Djibouti (holders of ordinary, service and diplomatic passports) need a visa, which they can obtain at the Embassy of France in Sofia.
+Bulgarian citizens travelling to Djibouti (holders of regular, official and diplomatic passports) need a visa which they can obtain at the Embassy of France in Sofia.

-A visa with a validity of up to 30 days of stay in the country can be issued at the airport too, however it is recommendable to issue it prior to the travel.
+A visa valid for up to 30 days in the country can also be issued at the airport, but it is advisable to issue one before travelling.

 Practical advice

-It is recommendable to avoid objects with concentration of people, such as restaurants, and tourist sites.
+You should stop reliable taxis.
+It is recommended to avoid places with a concentration of people, such as restaurants and tourist attractions.

 Travelling of children

-There are no special requirements, however it is recommendable for children to travel with their own passports.
+There are no set requirements, but it is advisable for children to travel with their own passports.

 Competitive service

-In extreme events – in case of ruined, lost or stolen passport, Bulgarian nationals may apply for the issue of an Emergency Travel Document at the embassy of an EU member-state in the capital city Djibouti.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in the capital of Djibouti.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.